AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/open-build-service.rst

 * If you are already using Open Build Service, then *also* generating an AppImage should be straightforward
 * You can use the public `openSUSE Build Service`_ instance and use the existing infrastructure to build and distribute your AppImage (for open source projects only)
 * You can build AppImages in "automatic, consistent and reproducible way".
-This means that unlike when you build your AppImages on, e.g., Travis CI, where you can pull in arbitrarily changing build dependencies and AppImage ingredients from the net, your builds on Open Build Service can only use build dependencies and AppImage ingredients that have their source code in distribution repositories or on Open Build Service.
+This means that unlike when you build your AppImages on, e.g., GitHub Actions, where you can pull in arbitrarily changing build dependencies and AppImage ingredients from the net, your builds on Open Build Service can only use build dependencies and AppImage ingredients that have their source code in distribution repositories or on Open Build Service.
 While this may be a limitation in some cases (e.g., for agile/continuous builds), it means that the build result is much more reproducible
 * OBS helps you to keep the ingredients of your AppImage up-to-date all the time using proven distribution methodologies and tool, relieving the person or group providing AppImages from manual work as discussed `here <https://www.youtube.com/watch?v=BrWB2OZ9h2Y>`_
 * OBS automatically builds a new AppImage for you if one if its ingredients is updated on OBS
 * OBS automatically signs AppImages using the user's key on OBS